Air New Zealand has been a national partner with DOC for conservation since 2012.

 DOC’s Conservation Dogs Programme

-Air New Zealand supports the Conservation Dogs Programme, a DOC led programme which supports highly trained dog-handler teams to detect New Zealand’s protected species or unwanted pests.
-The programme also includes:
+Air New Zealand supports the Conservation Dogs Programme, a DOC-led programme which supports highly trained dog-handler teams to detect New Zealand’s protected species and unwanted pests.
+The programme includes:

 Learn more about conservation dogs and the work they do.

-Air New Zealand transports some of New Zealand’s most endangered species (birds, reptiles and invertebrates) and conservation dogs as part of active recovery programmes.
+Air New Zealand transports some of New Zealand’s most endangered species (birds, reptiles and invertebrates) and conservation dogs around the country as part of active recovery programmes.
 Species are transported for genetic and population management, to treat illness and to establish new populations at safe breeding sites.